pablomat/eftg-cli/README.md

     status - show status of EFTG container restart - restarts EFTG container
     witness - witness node setup
+    disable_witness - disable a witness
-    wallet - open cli_wallet in the container remote_wallet - open cli_wallet in the container connecting to a remote seed enter - enter a bash session in the container logs - show all logs inc. docker logs, and EFTG logs cleanup - remove block_log & shared_memory file optimize - modify kernel parameters for better disk caching
+    publish_feed - publish a new feed base price as a witness wallet - open cli_wallet in the container remote_wallet - open cli_wallet in the container connecting to a remote seed enter - enter a bash session in the container logs - show all logs inc. docker logs, and EFTG logs cleanup - remove block_log & shared_memory file info - query information about the blockchain, a block, an account, a post/comment and/or public keys optimize - modify kernel parameters for better disk caching
 ```